denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 approach to thinking through the history of laminate inscription.

 The specter of Friedrich Kittler haunts most work on literature and technology.
-Kittler opened the floodgates between critical theory and media history.
+Kittler opened the floodgates between critical, literary theory and media history.
 However, his legacy is complicated by his often fatalistic pronouncements.
 "Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Lori Emerson, Lisa Gitelman, Matthew